Artifacts of Numerical Integration in Learning Dynamical Systems: Conclusion

 \section{Conclusion}

 This article studies the potential non-negligible numerical artifacts in learning dynamical systems from observed trajectories.
-The choice of numerical integrator and its step size play a critical role.
+The choice of numerical integrator and its step size are critical.
 Interestingly, the stability of a numerical integrator does not even guarantee the stability of the learned dynamical system.
 What matters is the geometry of the integrator's stability region on the complex plane.
-The superior stability of the Backward Euler method actually makes it the worse choice for forward computation in the type of inverse problems we considered in this paper.
-Assuming the sampling step size is selected to capture data over a full period of the actual dynamics, we observe that in one-step methods, only the implicit trapezoidal method accurately preserves both the amplitude and rotation direction, regardless of whether the actual dynamics are conservative or dissipative.
-Furthermore, we find that Richardson extrapolation may be used to consistently improve the accuracy of learning if the Implicit Midpoint Rule or the Implicit Trapezoidal Rule is involved.
-We also presented numerical studies demonstrating that our analysis can provide a way to analyze the learning problems for more complex nonlinear systems.
+The superior stability of the Implicit Euler method actually makes it the worst choice for forward computation in the type of inverse problems we considered in this paper.
+We observe that in one-step methods, only the implicit midpoint rule accurately preserves both the amplitude and rotation direction, regardless of whether the actual dynamics are conservative or dissipative.
+We also presented numerical studies demonstrating that our analysis can provide a way to analyze the learning problems for more complex nonlinear systems. \revmark{Beyond the choice of integrator, the analysis also quantifies how sample size and observational noise propagate into the learned parameter, and identifies a root-selection principle that resolves a non-uniqueness previously reported for linear multistep methods.} \review{Overall, our analysis suggests that the implicit midpoint method, whose stability region coincides with the left-hand side of the complex plane, naturally favors the preservation of conservative and dissipative structure from discrete data.} \review{Therefore, in the absence of prior knowledge about whether the underlying autonomous system is conservative or dissipative, we advocate for the use of the Implicit Midpoint Rule as a principled default choice.}